Sarah Patterson: Career

-After an unremarkable theatre opening, with the Cannon "Brand" increasingly synonym with mediocrity in North America, its primary and most lucrative market, the musical fantasy was released direct-to-video in 1987 and considered a flop.
+After an unremarkable theatre opening, with the Cannon "brand" increasingly synonymous with mediocrity in North America, its primary and most lucrative market, the musical fantasy was released direct-to-video in 1987 and considered a flop.
 Whether as a consequence or as a contributing factor, Patterson decided to unofficially retire from the film industry at the age of 17, stepping out of the limelight entirely.
 There was no transition to theatre, television or other broadcasting activities, a situation akin to a voluntary rupture across all forms of entertainment.
 Paradoxically, Patterson continued to be represented by a local London talent agency, Kate Feast Management, in Camden, at least until 1994.
 This collaboration, however, failed to meet expectations had the actress expressed any to begin with.